 In addition to the above standard disbursements there will be other notice and compliance fees payable on the purchase of a leasehold property.
 These will be dependent upon the terms of the lease and the requirements of the landlord/management company.
 They can only be ascertained during the transaction but typically can range between £240-£480 including VAT.

-The total cost, including legal fees and known disbursements, but excluding Stamp Duty Land Tax, for the purchase of a leasehold property at the price of £250,000 will be £1,612.80.
+The total cost, including legal fees and known disbursements, but excluding Stamp Duty Land Tax and landlord/management company fees, for the purchase of a leasehold property at the price of £250,000 will be £2,218.10.

 Stamp Duty Land Tax

 In addition to the costs and disbursements quoted above it is likely that Stamp Duty Land Tax will also be payable.
 This will depend on the purchase price of your property.
 You can calculate the amount you will need to pay by using HMRC's website or if the property is located in Wales by using the Welsh Revenue Authority's website here.

 Please note that we do not undertake tax advice.